Statue of Josh Gibson

-Josh Gibson is a public artwork by sculptor Omri Amrany, located at the Nationals Park in Washington, D.C., United States.
+Josh Gibson is a public artwork by sculptor Omri Amrany, located at Nationals Park in Washington, D.C., United States.

 Description

 The statue depicts Negro leagues catcher and Baseball Hall of Fame member Josh Gibson batting.

 Artist

 Omri Amrany is an Israeli-American best known as a sculptor.

 Information

-The sculpture was commissioned by The D.C.
+The sculpture was commissioned by the D.C.
 Commission for The Arts & Humanities and was unveiled at Nationals Park, on April 8, 2009, by the Gibson Family.